gremo/react-directus/README.md

 1. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this repository, clone it on your machine and run `npm install`
 2. Open your local repository with [Visual Studio Code](https://code.visualstudio.com) and install all the suggested extensions
 3. Create a branch `my-awesome-feature` and commit to it
-4. Run `npm run lint` and `npm run build` and verify that they complete without errors
+4. Run `npm run lint`, `npm run test` and `npm run build` and verify that they complete without errors
 5. Push `my-awesome-feature` branch to GitHub and open a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)
 6. Liked some of my work?
 Buy me a ☕ (or more likely 🍺)